maridalenbrenneri/mb-backoffice2/README.md

 Everything is based on a subscription, either a private imported from Woo, a gift subscription or a B2B subscription.

-For Gift and B2B with status ACTIVE are re-curring orders created automatically.
+For Gift and B2B with status ACTIVE is re-curring orders created automatically.
 Gifts on STOR-ABO, B2B on 3rd tuesday.

 There's no LILL-ABO.
 Monthly and fortnighly is supperted.

+# TODOs

+- Filtering Fiken contacts (only customers)
+- Cargonizer info (limit, printer, etc.)